 The Nest, the bar at the fifteenth floor hotel, offers breakfast, lunch and dinner and has reopened with staff in Liberty print face masks and covid secure seating.
 Or pop indoors to the Mexican restaurant Madera, with a terrace looking out across London’s most iconic landmarks.

 London’s longest oyster list vies with one of London’s longest views at Seabird.
 The Southwark seafood restaurant, close to the Tate Modern and Blackfriar’s Bridge, comes with palms and wicker and cocktails.
 What more could you want?

-The terrace should be perfect for affording views of London springing back to life after April 12th.
+The terrace is perfect for affording views of London springing back to life this summer.

 Where: 14th Floor, 40 Blackfriar’s Road, South Bank, SE1 8NY